All media and reporters on deadline, please contact us at (202) 408-1711

 Advocates' President Jackie Gillan testifies before Senate Subcommittee on Consumer Protection, Product Safety, and Insurance during the hearing "Oversight of and Policy Considerations for the National Highway Traffic Safety Administration."

 Public opinion poll reveals overwhelming opposition to efforts in Congress to increase truck driver working and driving hours.
 The results of this new poll will be announced on a press conference call Thursday, October 16 at 2 p.m.
 EST.

-Please click here for the press release, here for the poll results and here for a memo from Lake Research Partners.
+Please click here for the press release and here for the poll results.

 10/16/2014 - 10:14